-In addition to site specific requirements identified in relevant policies, all proposals will be required to make contributions to the cost of infrastructure improvements and/or community facilities as required and supported by up-to-date evidence from appropriate sources including the Infrastructure Delivery Plan (IDP), Parish Council, or specially commissioned work.
+In addition to site specific requirements identified in relevant policies, all proposals will be required to make contributions to the cost of infrastructure improvements and/or community facilities, including education, as required and supported by up-to-date evidence from appropriate sources including the Infrastructure Delivery Plan (IDP), Parish/Town Council, or specially commissioned work.
 Contributions will be secured to an appropriate level by way of legal agreement or through CIL as required.
 In addition, proposals must, as relevant, address all of the following Borough wide requirements:

-- (i) Adequate wastewater treatment and sewage infrastructure enhancements for the relevant catchment area: - (ii) Appropriate SuDS for managing surface water runoff within the overall design and layout of the site; - (iii) Proportionate mitigation for area-wide transport issues as identified in the policies for North, East, South and West Colchester contained in the 'Places' section of the plan; - (iv) Safe pedestrian access from the site to existing footways to enhance connectivity; - (v) Suitable design and screening/landscaping to minimise any negative impact on the surrounding landscape and/or listed buildings; and - (vi) Potential archaeological significance of the site as required, by way of predetermination evaluation (geophysical survey and trial trenching).
-Any findings from the evaluation will need to be reflected in a detailed mitigation strategy for further investigation to be agreed and submitted with the application to preserve in-situ or adequately recorded by excavation, secured by a planning condition.
+- (i) Adequate wastewater treatment, water supply network enhancements, and sewage infrastructure enhancements for the relevant catchment area; - (ii) Appropriate SuDS for managing surface water runoff within the overall design and layout of the site; - (iii) Proportionate mitigation for area-wide transport issues as identified in the policies for North, East, South and West Colchester contained in the 'Places' section of the plan; - (iv)Safe pedestrian access from the site to existing footways to enhance connectivity; - (v) Suitable design and screening/landscaping to minimise any negative impact on the surrounding landscape and/or heritage assets; - (vi) Potential archaeological significance of the site as required, by way of predetermination evaluation (geophysical survey and trial trenching).
+Any findings from the evaluation will need to be reflected in a detailed mitigation strategy for further investigation to be agreed and submitted with the application to preserve in-situ or adequately recorded by excavation, secured by a planning condition; and - (vii) Further to Section 1 Policy SP2, developments will be required to contribute towards mitigation measures in accordance with the Essex Coast Recreational disturbance Avoidance and Mitigation Strategy 2018-2038 (RAMS).